 "You sound like my parents," she muttered, shaking her head.
 "I like to travel and I'm capable of taking care of myself.
 They wanted me to return home to Uzushio..."

 Ah, so she was part Uzumaki, meaning the names weren't coincidence.
 There were very few clans other than the Uzumaki in Uzushiogakure.
-One of the others was the Tōkō clan, but that was recent – within the last fifty years.
-The Tōkō clan were distant cousins of the Uchiha clan, more distant than the Senju and Uzumaki in-fact.
+One of the others was the Tōkō clan, but that was recent – within the last eighty years.
+The Tōkō clan were distant cousins of the Uchiha clan.
 About three centuries ago an Uchiha disagreed with his clan and left.
 Shinobi were sent after him, but he escaped somehow.

-Eventually he settled down, found a woman who was one of the last of a small ninja clan.
-He took the Tōkō name for his own and had children with his wife – seven children.
-Those seven helped repopulate the dying Tōkō clan until they were a small clan of around fifty members.
-They were nomadic until fifty years ago when the clan heiress married an Uzumaki and brought her clan to Uzushio.
+Eventually he settled down, found a woman who was one of the last of a small ninja clan, and the two fell in love.
+He took the Tōkō name for his own and had seven children with his wife.
+Those seven children helped repopulate the dying Tōkō clan until they were a small clan of around fifty members.
+They were nomadic until eighty years ago when the clan heiress married an Uzumaki and brought her clan to Uzushio.
 It wasn't uncommon today for the Tōkō clan members and Uzumaki clan members to marry.

 "You should, wars a dangerous time..."